Planning and Procurement

 Include your accessibility requirements in the section stating the criteria for award of tender.
 Provide a weighting for accessibility and use this when you assess project proposals.
-Specify the minimum requirements, e.g. "all priority 1 NDA accessibility guidelines for application software" plus any additional preferred criteria.
+Specify the minimum requirements, e.g. "all priority 1 NDA accessibility guidelines for telecoms" plus any additional preferred criteria.
 Always reference the version number of these guidelines when you write them into an rft.

 Step 3.
 Encourage an inclusive user-centred design process.